 If you want to learn more about professional cold chain logistics, contact us at info@yqn.com.

-Cold chain logistics relies heavily on technology to ensure the safe transportation of temperature-sensitive products.
+Cold chain transportation relies heavily on technology to ensure the safe transportation of temperature-sensitive products.
 Real-time monitoring plays a crucial role in maintaining product quality and preventing temperature excursions.

 Tracking systems are essential for monitoring shipments in real time.
 They provide visibility into the location and condition of temperature-sensitive goods throughout the supply chain.
 IoT-enabled tracking systems, for example, have significantly improved cold chain logistics.
 These systems reduce last-mile delivery errors by 25% in the retail industry and cut lead times by 15% in manufacturing.